learn-co-curriculum/phase-3-sql-table-relations-relational-database-basics/README.md

 Why should our foreign key, our point of reference between an employee and his or her manager, be a number?
 Why not just use the manager's name?
 Well, names are very rarely unique.
 What if MyFace hires a new manager, also named Steve?
 It's a popular name, after all.
 How would our database know *which* Steve manages which employees.
 Primary keys, on the other hand, **are always unique!**

 Additionally, what if Steve gets sick of sharing his name with all of the other Steves out there and decides to change his name to Brittany?
 We would have to look up every single employee that had Steve as a manager and change a "Manager Name" column to "Brittany".
 We are programmers, we're lazy, we like to code for the future and our databases are no exception.
-If we uses primary keys, i.e. numbers that never change and always refer to the same manager, our database can accommodate something like a manager's name change with ease.
+If we use primary keys, i.e. numbers that never change and always refer to the same manager, our database can accommodate something like a manager's name change with ease.

 Now, with these separated but related tables, our job just got a lot easier.
 We should thank...